Need a Nursing Home Abuse or Neglect Attorney in Tampa?

-A Tampa nursing home neglect attorney can’t change what has happened.
-But by holding them accountable for money damages, a lawsuit can help deter this type of conduct in the future.
+A Tampa nursing home neglect attorney can’t change what has happened, but by holding them accountable for damages, a lawsuit can help deter this type of conduct in the future.
 If you suspect your loved one has been the victim of neglect in a nursing home in Tampa or any other city in Florida, give us a call.

-Most nursing homes provide good care to their residents.
-But some are so driven to make as much money as possible that they intentionally sacrifice care to their residents to increase profits.
-Of course, there is nothing wrong with making a profit.
-But when profits are put ahead of providing resident care, nursing home abuse and neglect occurs.
+Most nursing homes provide good care to their residents, but some are so driven to make as much money as possible that they intentionally sacrifice care of their residents to increase profits.
+Of course, there is nothing wrong with making a profit, but when profits are put ahead of providing resident care, nursing home abuse and neglect occurs.
 These nursing homes literally make a conscious decision to put profits over people.
-They know that the largest cost to running a nursing home is the cost of paying the staff.
-They willfully understaff their facility.
-By reducing the cost of paying staff they significantly increase profits.
+They know that the largest cost of running a nursing home is the cost of paying the employees.
+They willfully understaff their facility by reducing the cost of paying staff members so they significantly increase profits.

 Types of Nursing Home Abuse and Neglect